 Together with a pgModeler building process which generates the entire tool including its plugins.
 This compilation mode doesn't require any special procedure and the complete steps for the tool's building are available in the installation instructions.

-Standalone building, which means, compile a plug-in against an existing pgModeler installation.
+Standalone building, which means, compiling a plug-in against an existing pgModeler installation.
 This compilation mode requires the use of the pgModeler's source code and its shared libraries located in the installation folder.

-In this procedure we assume that you already have the Qt framework installed, a clean installation of pgModeler, and unrestricted access to its libraries (.so, .dylib or .dll).
+In this procedure, we assume that you already have the Qt framework installed, a clean installation of pgModeler, and unrestricted access to its libraries (.so, .dylib, or .dll).
 So, in order to build a single plug-in and make it recognizable by pgModeler, you'll need first to download the tool's source code.
 Just make sure to download the source related to the same version as your pgModeler installation or the building process may fail.
-Second, clone this repository anywhere in your system since it's from there that we'll run the steps to achieve our goal.
+Second, clone the source code repository anywhere in your system since it's from there that we'll run the steps to achieve our goal.

 For the steps below, as a convenience, we have aliased some paths in order to shorten the commands executed, make sure to replace them with the real paths according to your system.